 Finally, there is the syndrome category.

-This is based on a reoccurrence of similar nursing diagnoses from different visits.
+It’s based on a reoccurrence of similar nursing diagnoses from other visits.

 Nursing Diagnosis List

-The nursing diagnosis list contains information that is designed to help nurses identify a potential medical ailment/condition within a patient so that a proper assessment can be done in order to help the patient recover from his/her medical condition.
+The nursing diagnosis list contains information to help nurses identify a potential medical ailment/condition within a patient.

-The nursing diagnosis list is also used for educational purposes and is designed to help nurses understand their job roles and develop confidence in taking care of their patients.
+The nursing diagnosis list is also used for educational purposes to help nurses understand their job roles and develop confidence in taking care of their patients.

-NANDA International is the organization that promotes and defines the standards for nursing diagnoses.
+NANDA International is an organization that promotes and defines the standards for nursing diagnoses.

-It is operated by a group of highly qualified and experienced nurses.
+A group of highly qualified and experienced nurses operates NANDA international.

 NANDA strives to bridge the gap between doctors and nurses.

-For almost 40 years, this group has worked to make the place a special level of importance on the words of our nurses.
+For almost 40 years, this group has worked to make NANDA an exceptional level of importance.

-Of course, the end result is a better quality of care for patients.
+Accordingly, the result of this organization is a better quality of care for patients.